 Program of Study

-This 15-credit certificate program provides a focused exploration of the theory, research and methods for teaching English language learners.
+This 15-credit certificate program provides a focused exploration of the theory, research, and methods for teaching English language learners.
 Candidates will acquire an awareness and understanding of the sociocultural and sociolinguistic issues that impact the acquisition of English as an additional language among students.
 Candidates successfully completing this advanced certificate program will be able to provide differentiated instruction and create culturally-responsive environments for diverse classrooms.

 This program is only for candidates who already possess a New York state teaching certificate (ie Childhood, Adolescent, or Special Education).
 Candidates must have a bachelor’s degree or higher from an accredited institution, with a minimum GPA of 3.0.
 (Upon the recommendation of the dean, graduate faculty admissions committee, or the director of Student Support Services, candidates whose GPA is less than 3.0 may be admitted on a conditional basis, provided that it is determined that the candidate has the necessary knowledge and skills to complete the program successfully).
 Candidates will submit official undergraduate transcripts documenting completion of requirements for the liberal arts and sciences; a major or concentration in the liberal arts and sciences; and at least 12 semester hours or the equivalent of study of a language other than English (LOTE).
 Individuals who lack the required LOTE college-level credits may obtain credit by examination through CLEP or any equivalent tests for up to 12 credits.
-Two positive letters of recommendation must also be included with application to the program.
-Candidates must also have an Initial or Professional teaching certificate from New York State or comparable certificate from another state.